psi4/psi4/doc/sphinxman/source/libefp.rst

    energy('scf')

-Anytime an EFP fragment is present in the active molecule, the SCF energy will include EFP contributions.
+Whenever an EFP fragment is present in the active molecule, the SCF energy will include EFP contributions.

 .. warning:: Although the EFP geometry is specified alongside the QM